MicrosoftDocs/win32/desktop-src/TermServ/imsrdpclienttransportsettings2-gatewaypreauthrequirement.md

 - MsTscAx.dll
 api_type:
 - COM
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # IMsRdpClientTransportSettings2::GatewayPreAuthRequirement property

 Specifies or retrieves the setting for whether the Remote Desktop Gateway (RD Gateway) one-time password (OTP) feature is enabled.

 When OTP is enabled, **GatewayPreAuthRequirement** tries to query the OTP cookie from the Internet cookie store by using the [**GatewayPreAuthServerAddr**](imsrdpclienttransportsettings2-gatewaypreauthserveraddr.md) property.
 If successful, **GatewayPreAuthRequirement** sends the OTP cookie to the firewall server (such as Microsoft Internet Security and Acceleration \[ISA\] server) for pre-authentication.